Panpsychism: Conscious realism

 Conscious realism is a theory proposed by Donald Hoffman, a cognitive scientist specialising in perception.
 He has written numerous papers on the topic which he summarised in his 2019 book The Case Against Reality: How evolution hid the truth from our eyes.
 Conscious realism builds upon Hoffman's former User-Interface Theory.
 In combination they argue that (1) consensus reality and spacetime are illusory, and are merely a "species specific evolved user interface"; (2) Reality is made of a complex, dimensionless, and timeless network of "conscious agents".

 The consensus view is that perception is a reconstruction of one's environment.
 Hoffman views perception as a construction rather than a reconstruction.
-He argues that perceptual systems are analogous to information channels, and thus subject to data compression.
-The set of possible representations for any given data set is quite large.
-Of that set, the subset that is homomorphic is minuscule, and does not overlap with the subset that is efficient or easiest to use.
+He argues that perceptual systems are analogous to information channels, and thus subject to data compression and reconstruction.
+The set of possible reconstructions for any given data set is quite large.
+Of that set, the subset that is homomorphic in relation to the original is minuscule, and does not necessarily—or, seemingly, even often—overlap with the subset that is efficient or easiest to use.

+For example, consider a graph, such as a pie chart.
+A pie chart is easy to understand and use not because it is perfectly homomorphic with the data it represents, but because it is not.
+If a graph of, for example, the chemical composition of the human body were to look exactly like a human body, then we could not understand it.
+It is only because the graph abstracts away from the structure of its subject matter that it can be visualized.
+Alternatively, consider a graphical user interface on a computer.
+The reason graphical user interfaces are useful is that they abstract away from lower-level computational processes, such as machine code, or the physical state of a circuit-board.
+In general, it seems that data is most useful to us when it is abstracted from its original structure and repackaged in a way that is easier to understand, even if this comes at the cost of accuracy.
 Hoffman offers the "fitness beats truth theorem" as mathematical proof that perceptions of reality bear little resemblance to reality's true nature.
+From this he concludes that our senses do not faithfully represent the external world.

 Even if reality is an illusion, Hoffman takes consciousness as an indisputable fact.
 He represents rudimentary units of consciousness (which he calls "conscious agents") as Markovian kernels.
 Though the theory was not initially panpsychist, he reports that he and his colleague Chetan Prakash found the math to be more parsimonious if it were.
 They hypothesize that reality is composed of these conscious agents, who interact to form "larger, more complex" networks.